It’ll probably be about 2 AM until this post goes out, so if I am some sort babbling incoherent dingus, I apologise in advance. Have a kitty.

 We make a query to that table, excluding the author of the current activity, and pass that to the Notification class, that then creates a notification for each subscriber.
 The logic itself is pretty straightforward, once broken down.

 Next step … notification output and rendering.
 But that’s for another post.
-Now I need sleep.
+Now I need to sleep.